Luofhlab/Luofhlab/README.md

 - 👋 Hi, I’m @Luofhlab
 - 👀 I’m interested in the relationship of gut microbiota and metabolic diseases
 - 🌱 I’m currently learning microbiome and metabolomics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the study of metabolic diseases
 - 📫 How to reach me: kindly contact me at luofh@fudan.edu.cn for any future correspondence